mraasvel/socket-stream/README.md

 - Accept will return the TcpStream class

 ## TcpStream
+- Static function for making a connection
-- Class for connecting to a socket and writing to it
+- Stream class for socket connection